Education and Training Benefit Q&As

 4. I am interested in a professional development certificate program.
 Would it qualify for Formal Program funding?

 To qualify for Formal Program funding, a program must lead to a post-secondary degree, diploma, certificate, or certification.
-The program must include a way to evaluate that you have reached a basic level of knowledge, skills, or abilities in a specific subject or job area.
+The program must include a way to evaluate that you have reached a basic level of knowledge, skills, or abilities in a specific field of study or occupation.

-For example, some programs give you a certificate of completion, but if your level of knowledge, skills, or competencies were not assessed, then the program does not qualify for funding.
-Most certificates in continuing education, professional development, and executive programs do not have an appropriate level of assessment in a specific field of study/occupation.
+For example, certain programs give you a certificate of completion, but if your level of knowledge, skills, or competencies was not assessed, then the program does not qualify for funding.
+Most certificates in continuing education, professional development, and executive programs do not have a suitable level of assessment in a specific field of study or occupation.

-Short Course funding is available to assist Veterans with their personal or professional development, and/or obtain a certification or professional designation.
+Short Course funding is available to assist Veterans with their personal or professional development and obtain a certification or professional designation.

 For more information, see the Education and Training Benefit Policy.